samthebest/sceval/README.md

 SBT is used over Maven, no reason other than convention and familarity.

+Property based tests are used, which can make test times slower.
+It may be desirable to have environment dependent configurations so that larger numbers of permutations are attempted inside a CI pipeline rather than locally.

 ## Contributing

 If you wish to contribute please follow https://github.com/samthebest/dump/blob/master/convention-guidlines.md